andrewjfreyer/jurabridge/README.md

 The Ena Micro 9 schematics are available online, at [jura-parts.com](https://www.jura-parts.com/v/vspfiles/diagrams/Jura%20ENA%209%20Micro%20Diagram.pdf).
 These schematics are useful to understand the layout of the Ena Micro 90 and other devices that share a number of parts and overall design language with their predecesors:

 ### Simplified Schematic Showing Input Board + Power Board

+There is a copyright notice in each of these images, reserved by Jura.

 <p align="center">
   <img src="https://github.com/andrewjfreyer/jurabridge/raw/main/images/schematic_micro9.png" alt="Jura Ena Micro 9"/>
 </p>